ArisAgnew/SwitchCaseDefaultFunctional/README.md

 You are able to write "switch-case-default" construction by means of simple methods' chaining.

-There are kind of syntax sugar written in functional meta on .NET C# 7.3
+There are kind of syntax sugar written in functional meta using .NET C# 8.0